-Do you have a passion for guiding adolescents through their dynamic, exciting years of high school?
-Do you want to become a teacher leader and mentor less experienced educators to help them successfully manage their classrooms?
+Do you have a passion for guiding adolescents through their dynamic, exciting years of middle or high school?
+Do you aspire to one day become a teacher leader and mentor fellow educators in successfully managing their classrooms?

-Phase I is the completion of the Graduate Certificate in Teaching Middle and Secondary Education Program (18 hours) which will earn a student the North Carolina initial “A” level licensure in the fields of English, mathematics, science and social studies in either the middle or secondary education level.
+The Graduate Certificate in Teaching Middle and Secondary Education Program (18 hours) will earn a student the North Carolina initial “A” level licensure in the fields of English, mathematics, science and social studies in either the middle or secondary education level.
 In the certificate program, you will learn lesson planning, adolescent development, how to teach diverse learners and how to teach a specific discipline.
 Through clinicals, you will learn how coursework relates to the classroom and practice your craft during an internship.
 Candidates are required to have background knowledge in their content area.

-Phase II is the M.A.T. in Teaching Middle and Secondary Education program offered through distance education.
+Students who complete the Graduate Certificate have the option of pursuing an M.A.T. in Teaching Middle and Secondary Education offered through distance education.
 Students take seven additional courses (21 hours) to complete the 39-hour master’s degree program in an online format.
 The M.A.T. leads to the Advanced (“M”) teaching license.
 The M.A.T. prepares you to become a teacher leader, to use research to improve your practice and to mentor novice teachers.
 Candidates will learn about educational research, adolescent development in more detail, middle grades or secondary curriculum and standards, and the national standards that undergird the curriculum and issues of teacher leadership.
 All core courses taken for the graduate certificate will apply to the M.A.T.
 All coursework must be completed in a six-year time frame, beginning with the first course taken in the graduate certificate program.

 Why choose our program?

-The coursework is totally online, which allows our students flexibility in scheduling their studies and projects around their work and other commitments.
+Online coursework allows our students flexibility in scheduling their studies and projects around their work and other commitments.

 Certificate students participate in the Niner Clinical Immersion School (NCIS).
 NCIS is an innovative program designed to increase the level of meaningful engagement for pre-student teacher candidates in P12 schools.
 Candidates are immersed in the P12 classroom while at the same time taking teacher training coursework.
 NCIS restructures the required clinical hours to better serve the needs of our teacher education candidates.